Understanding Loss of Pay: How Does It Impact Your Salary and Benefits?

 Dear Karthikeyan,

-I totally by Mr. Umesh, he is right and answered the query on illustrative manner.
-LOP has impact on all salary component as well as on reimbursement part.
-So don't be confused, you will get it once you will have LOP impacted salary slip in front of you.
+I totally agree with Mr. Umesh; he is right and answered the query in an illustrative manner.
+LOP has an impact on all salary components as well as on the reimbursement part.
+So, don't be confused; you will understand it once you have the LOP-impacted salary slip in front of you.

 Regards,